 When is the next eclipse?
-See dates for 2017 and 2018 solar and lunar eclipses.
-The greatest sky spectacle is first Total Solar Eclipse over the U.S. mainland in 38 years.
+See dates for 2018 solar eclipses and lunar eclipses.

 What is an Eclipse?